Open-Telecoms-Data/open-fibre-data-standard/docs/primer/openfibredatastandard.md

 ::::

-To learn more about the use cases for each format, read the [guidance on how to format data for publication](../guidance/publication/md#how-to-format-data-for-publication).
+To learn more about the use cases for each format, read the [guidance on how to format data for publication](../guidance/publication.md#how-to-format-data-for-publication).
 For details of the structure of the OFDS schema, read the [schema reference](../reference/schema.md).
-For details of the rules and specifications for publishing OFDS data in different formats, read the [publication formats reference](../reference/publication_formats.md).
+For details of the rules and specifications for publishing OFDS data in each format, read the [publication formats reference](../reference/publication_formats.md).